-Our Mission is to encourage enjoyment of Tacoma's waterfront
+Our Mission is to encourage healthy lifestyles through enjoyment of Tacoma's 7 miles of spectacular waterfront

 We support the Schuster Promenade plan to connect Ruston Way walkways with Thea Foss waterfront along the water and to be wheel-friendly, foot-friendly and ADA compliant ... so all can enjoy our 7 miles of shoreline from Point Defiance Park and Zoo to LeMay America's Car Museum.